Skip to content

 Please note: We do not accept group reservations on J. L. Runeberg Day, 5 February.

-If you wish, you can book a private guided tour in English, see more.
+If you wish, you can book a private guided tour in English on any other day than Feb the 5th, see more.

 The museum shop offers many unique products for yourself, the home and for gifts.
 Many of our products cannot be found elsewhere!